BOOK YOUR GHOST TOUR TODAY

 This document established the framework for the young nation’s government

-And, on November 15, 1777, the Second Continental Congress met at the Courthouse in the square of York and adopted the Articles of Confederation, our nation’s first constitution, which for the first time referred to the “United States of America.”
+On November 15, 1777, the Second Continental Congress met at the Courthouse in the square of York, PA and adopted the Articles of Confederation, our nation’s first constitution, which for the first time referred to the “United States of America.”

 Book Your Trip To York, PA

-The U.S. National Park Service recognizes it as the country’s first constitution.
+The U.S. National Park Service recognizes York's Articles of Confederation as the country’s first constitution.
 York County describes it as our nation’s first constitution.
 The Pennsylvania Historical and Museum Commission acknowledges it as our nation's first constitution.
 The National Archives defines it as the first constitution of the United States.

 After 16 months of debate, the Continental Congress, sitting in its temporary capital of York, Pennsylvania, agrees to adopt the Articles Of Confederation and Perpetual Union on November 15, 1777.
 Not until March 1, 1781 would the last of the 13 states, Maryland, ratify the agreement.